awsdocs/amazon-sns-developer-guide/doc_source/sns-create-subscribe-endpoint-to-topic.md

    SubscribeRequest: {AWS_REQUEST_ID=1234a567-bc89-012d-3e45-6fg7h890123i}
    To confirm the subscription, check your email.
    ```

+For a detailed example of how to create and publish a FIFO topic using the AWS SDK for Java, see [Using the AWS SDK for Java 2\.x](fifo-topic-code-examples.md#fifo-topic-java)\.

 ## To subscribe an endpoint to an Amazon SNS topic using the AWS SDK for \.NET<a name="create-subscribe-endpoint-to-topic-aws-dot-net"></a>